-My name is Ying Ye(叶颖), a fourth year PhD student at Computer Science department in Boston University.
+My name is Ying Ye(叶颖), a fifth year PhD student at Computer Science department in Boston University.
 I got my Bachelor's Degree in Tongji University back in China.
 My advisor is Professor Richard West.
 Currently, I'm interested in performance isolation on multi-core, NUMA resource management and real-time system design.
 My resume can be found here

 - Developed a memory management framework in Linux, trying to provide isolation among co-running applications accessing the shared cache via page coloring.
 The main problem addressed in this work is the dynamic cache partitioning mechanism, e.g. when and how re-partitioning is performed, both efficiently and effectively.